 I told him I wanted to make a solar light feature for our home’s front walk.
-I asked him to saw the cedar log into different and graduating sizes.
+Then I asked him to saw the cedar log into different and graduating sizes.
 One log should be around 2 feet long, another 1.5 feet and the last about 1 ft.
 He sawed them to length for me.
-Oh I love that cedar’s red heartwood!
+How I love that cedar’s red heartwood!
 Oh, and that smell of fresh cedar. (breathes deeply) Delightful!

 I’d already purchased 3 *solar lights.
 There are many different styles and although I could have purchased some plainer ones for almost nothing, I wanted these because they were a little more decorative.
 I like the design with a small cap over them, classy without being too flashy.
 They’ll look perfect in my new solar light feature!

 Making The Solar Light Feature

 After the logs were cut & sat up on their ends RancherMan took a paddle bit and drilled a hole into the top of each log.
 This hole was the perfect size to receive my solar lights.

 I bundled the three logs together and we used heavy wire to bind them tightly.
 RancherMan then used industrial staples to attach that wire to the logs for extra durability.

 But that wire is ugly & I didn’t want it to show.
 How can I soften that look?
 Humm….
 I took some jute and twisted several strands together to make a thick rope.